What is ulcerative colitis?

 Who gets ulcerative colitis?

 Ulcerative colitis can be inherited.
-Up to 25% of people with inflammatory bowel disease have a first-degree relative (mother, father, brother, sister) with the disease.
+Up to 25 percent of people with inflammatory bowel disease have a first-degree relative (mother, father, brother, sister) with the disease.

 What are the symptoms of ulcerative colitis?